-Feature Description Outer joins Relational construct between two tables that enables complex operations.
-Explicit transaction management Full control of transaction start, commit, and rollback, in- cluding named transactions.
-Concurrent multiple application access to data.
+Feature Description Concurrent multiple application access to data.
 One client reading a table does not block others from it. multidimensional arrays Column data types arranged in an indexed list of elements.
-Automatic two-phase commit Multi-database transactions check that changes to all databases happen before committing (InterBase Server on-ly).
-InterBase API Functions that enable applications to construct SQL/DSQL statements directly to the InterBase engine and receive results back. gpre Preprocessor for converting embedded SQL/DSQL state- ments and variables into a format that can be read by a host-language compiler; included with the InterBase server license.
+Automatic two-phase commit Multi-database transactions check that changes to all databases happen before committing (InterBase Server only).
+InterBase API Functions that enable applications to construct SQL/DSQL statements directly to the InterBase engine and receive results back. gpre Preprocessor for converting embedded SQL/DSQL statements and variables into a format that can be read by a host-language compiler; included with the InterBase server license.
 IBConsole Windows tool for data definition, query, database backup, restoration, maintenance, and security. isql Command-line version of the InterBase interactive SQL tool; can be used instead of IBConsole for interactive queries.
-Command-line database administrator utilities Command-line version of the InterBase database adminis- tration tools; can be used instead of IBConsole.
+Command-line database administrator utilities Command-line version of the InterBase database administration tools; can be used instead of IBConsole.
 Header files Files included at the beginning of application programs that define InterBase data types and function calls.
 Example make files Files that demonstrate how to invoke the makefiles to compile and link InterBase applications.
 Example programs C programs, ready to compile and link, which you can use to query standard InterBase example databases on the server.
-Message file interbase.msg, containing messages presented to the user.
+Message file interbase.msg , containing messages presented to the user.

 4.1.
-SQL Support
+SQL SUPPORT